crascot/crascot/README.md

 I'm a developer who genuinely enjoys coding.
 I love finding simple solutions to complex problems and constantly learning new things — whether it's a new framework, architectural approach, or life skill.

-- Focused on **performance optimization** — Core Web Vitals (LCP, CLS, INP)
+- Build scalable and maintainable web applications with a strong focus on architecture, performance, and user experience
-- Lead frontend on a **production U.S. real estate platform**
+- Experienced in delivering production-ready features from technical planning to implementation and release
-- Comfortable across the stack: React/Next.js on the front, Go/Node.js on the back
+- Strong in frontend development with React, Next.js, TypeScript, API integration, and automated testing
-- Strong with **Docker**, CI/CD pipelines, and production environments
+- Comfortable working across the stack with Node.js, Go, PostgreSQL, Docker, and modern development workflows

 ---